markandtwin/meds5420_LR/README.md

 # Load required modules
 module load shiba

+# Create the output directory if it doesn't exist
+mkdir -p "../Shiba_AS"

 # Go to the directory containing you config and experiment file
 mkdir ../Shiba_AS